 “But above all these things put on love, which is the bond of perfection.”

-“which is the bond of perfection”
+“which is the bond of perfection [maturity]“

-Love gives unity to all characteristics of the Christian life and is, therefore, the mark of maturity.
+Love gives unity to all characteristics of the Christian life and is, therefore, the mark of spiritual maturity.

 We cannot nurse a grudge and love at the same time.
-That is why love ties forgiveness in our lives.
+That is why love ties forgiveness into our lives.
 Granted, someone snubbed you.
 Sure, someone hurt you.
 We are still at fault because forgiveness is not forthcoming.
 Love will cause us to forgive.

 God does not call upon us to love with our feeble, synthetic, saccharine, imitation love.
 He calls upon us to love with His love, out of His love.
 Inevitably we will not approve of other people.
 If we love with the love God has given us, a love based on the Word of God, we can love unlovely people.
 This is a love formed by applying God’s Word.
 It will help us love others who do not see things as we do.
 All this amounts to spiritual maturity.